 If you and your mom are best friends-close, you might not even comprehend a relationship that doesn't go that way.
-But the mother-daughter dynamic can be tricky, and if the two of you have a far more difficult relationship than that of the romanticized best friend variety, it can feel like your own situation is more of an anomaly, and it may not be that way because of anything anything you've done or failed to do.
-Rather, if you look closely, it's possible you'll see signs you have an emotionally abusive mom, which, of course, can affects your relationship with her (as well as, potentially, with others).
+But the mother-daughter dynamic can be tricky, and, if you look closely, it's possible you'll see signs you have an emotionally abusive mom, which, of course, can affect your relationship with her (as well as, potentially, with others).

 "There are many different signs of an emotionally abusive mom," Celeste Viciere, LMHC, a licensed mental health clinician, author and host of CelesteTheTherapist podcast, tells Romper in an email exchange.
 "It's important to note that you cannot change who your mom is or how she is choosing to treat you.
 You do, however, have control over what you allow.
 If you are finding yourself as an adult in this toxic and emotionally draining relationship, you have to ask yourself, 'How do I want my relationship with my mom to look?'
 We may not have control over how mothers treat us when we are younger.
 But once you are an adult, ultimately, she will treat you how you allow her to treat you."

-If you notice some of the signs that your mom might be emotionally abusive in your own relationship, working with a therapist, learning how to stand up for yourself, and setting boundaries can all help you deal with the situation.
+Whether your mother joins you in therapy or not, counseling can be crucial in learning how to stand up for yourself.
+Setting boundaries can help all of you deal with the situation.
 And encouraging your mom to get help is just as important as doing so yourself.

 You shouldn't ever have to deal with someone belittling you, your accomplishments, or the choices you've made in your life, and you especially shouldn't have to deal with that from your own mother.
 If your mom belittles you, that's not a good sign, Jamie Kreiter, LCSW, a licensed clinical social worker with a private practice in Chicago, tells Romper in an email exchange.
 Kreiter says that it's important to remember that people are resilient and that there's help out there if you need it.